-- (1) Nationality: The applicant's nationality must be of a country that has diplomatic relation with the Japanese government. - (2) Visa requirement: Non-Japanese nationals who are expected to obtain a resident visa (Student Visa) upon enrollment in the Graduate School, under the Immigration-Control and Refugee-Recognition Act. - (3) Age: Applicants generally must have been born on or after April 2, 1983.
-However, persons who have completed Young Leaders Program are eligible to apply as long as they enter to the doctoral program. - (4) Applicants are required to have fulfilled at least one of the following items:
+- (1) Nationality: The applicant's nationality must be of a country that has diplomatic relations with the Japanese government. - (2) Visa requirement: Non-Japanese nationals who are expected to obtain a resident visa (Student Visa) upon enrollment in the Graduate School, under the Immigration-Control and Refugee-Recognition Act. - (3) Age: Applicants generally are required to have been born on or after April 2, 1983. - (4) Applicants are required to have fulfilled at least one of the following items: